-Wheat Bran Cereal for Weight Loss
+Bran Flakes for Weight Loss

 A good wheat bran cereal should have 100 percent whole wheat listed as the first ingredient, and contain at least 5 grams of fiber and less than 8 grams of sugar per serving, according to the University of California at Berkeley School of Public Health.

-Benefits of Fiber in Wheat Bran Flakes
+Consider the Benefits of Fiber

-While the AHA diet followers lost a little more weight over the year-long study -- 5.9 pounds versus 4.6 pounds -- the researchers note that a simple change such as increasing your fiber intake can be useful in helping with weight loss.
+While the AHA diet followers lost a little more weight over the year-long study — 5.9 pounds versus 4.6 pounds — the researchers note that a simple change such as increasing your fiber intake can be useful in helping with weight loss.

 Dressing Up Your Cereal

-If you like your cereal sweet, you might add a spoonful or two of sugar to your flakes, but 1 tablespoon of granulated sugar adds 45 calories, 12 grams of sugar and no fiber.
+If you like your cereal sweet, you might add a spoonful or two of sugar to your flakes, but 1 tablespoon of granulated sugar adds 45 calories, 12 grams of sugar and no fiber, according to the USDA.
 On the other hand, sliced fruit adds natural sweetness to your bowl of cereal along with some extra fiber.

 This means eating not only cereal, milk and fruit, but also vegetables, lean sources of protein such as poultry, fish and beans, and healthy fats such as olive oil and nut butters.
 A good weight-loss plan also limits your intake of non-nutritious foods such as cookies, cakes, fast food and soda.

-- Annals of Internal Medicine: Single-Component Versus Multicomponent Dietary Goals for the Metabolic Syndrome: A Randomized Trial
+- Annals of Internal Medicine: "Single-Component Versus Multicomponent Dietary Goals for the Metabolic Syndrome: A Randomized Trial"

-- University of California at Berkeley: Berkeley Wellness Letter: How to Buy Cereals
+- University of California at Berkeley: "Berkeley Wellness Letter: How to Buy Cereals"